Aztec03hub/vscode-mcp-server/MEMORY.md

 5. Update task lists with checkmarks (✅) as items are completed
 6. Break down large tasks into smaller, manageable subtasks

+## CRITICAL: File Reading Instruction
+**MANDATORY**: When using `read_file_code`, ALWAYS read the entire file using:
+- maxCharacters: 200000
+- Read in 1000 line chunks (startLine: 0, endLine: 999, then 1000-1999, etc.)
+- Continue until the whole file is read
+- If smaller chunks are needed, MUST ASK FOR APPROVAL FIRST and receive explicit approval before proceeding

 ## Architecture Decisions for Shell Tools
 1. **Shell Registry System**: Centralized management of multiple shells
 2. **Auto-cleanup**: Prevents resource leaks with timed cleanup